mybonk/mybonk-wiki/docs/INSTALLATION.md

 </p>
 <br/>

-👉 The MY₿ONK instructions are maintained ✍️ hereafter.
+👉 The MY₿ONK installation instructions are maintained ✍️ hereafter.
 It is very much work in progress.

-Just clone the repository and join our [Telegram group](https://t.me/+_uAJ02x5g_VhYjQ0)!
+Jump in, just clone the repository and join our [Telegram group](https://t.me/+_uAJ02x5g_VhYjQ0)!

 ---